bka-git/pangolin-adguard-doh/README.md

 At home, traffic stays local: AdGuard handles DNS and Nginx Proxy Manager (NPM) provides access to applications.
 Away from home, the VPS provides the DoH entry point, while Newt connects it to AdGuard.
 Newt stays connected in the homelab; the mobile device does not need a permanent tunnel.

-> This is not a complete setup guide, feel free to adopt it to your own needs.
+> This is not a complete setup guide, feel free to adapt it to your own needs.
 It describes the rough idea and basic configuration.

 ## Architecture